Mining Gold From Computers: Can You Make Money?

 Dangerous

-The process to extract gold from electronics gives off toxic fumes you don’t want anyone to inhale.
+The process of extracting gold from electronics gives off toxic fumes you don’t want anyone to inhale.
 Additionally, hazardous waste is produced that can be dangerous to your health if not handled correctly.
+You’d need a mask and safety gear.

 Waste Disposal

+You can’t just take the waste to the dump.
 Once you’ve extracted the gold, you’ll have hazardous waste and electronic parts you have to dispose of.
-This is not only inconvenient, but will also likely reduce profitability.
+This is not only inconvenient but will also likely reduce profitability.

 Legal Implications